The Arts of War and The Arts of Peace

-The Arts of War and The Arts of Peace are bronze, fire-gilded statue groups on Lincoln Memorial Circle in West Potomac Park in Washington, D.C., in the United States.
+The Arts of War and The Arts of Peace are bronze statue groups on Lincoln Memorial Circle in West Potomac Park in Washington, D.C., in the United States.
 Commissioned in 1929 to complement the plaza constructed on the east side of the Lincoln Memorial as part of the Arlington Memorial Bridge approaches, their completion was delayed until 1939 for budgetary reasons.
 The models were placed into storage, and the statues not cast until 1950.
 They were erected in 1951, and repaired in 1974.
+Originally fire-gilded, the statues were brush electroplated in 1974 and covered in 23.75-karat gold leaf in 2026.

 The Arts of War were sculpted by Leo Friedlander, an American sculptor.
 The Art Deco statuary group consists of two separate elements, Valor and Sacrifice, which frame the entrance to Arlington Memorial Bridge.

 The Arts of Peace were sculpted by James Earle Fraser, an American sculptor.
 The Neoclassical statuary group consists of two separate elements, Music and Harvest and Aspiration and Literature, which frame the entrance to the Rock Creek and Potomac Parkway.

 The Arts of War and The Arts of Peace are contributing properties to the East and West Potomac Parks Historic District, which was added to the National Register of Historic Places on November 30, 1973.